-Coming in June, 2013, the fifth book in the Paul Jacobson Geezer-lit Mystery Series, Care Homes Are Murder.
+Now available: the sixth book in the Paul Jacobson Geezer-lit Mystery Series, Nursing Homes Are Murder.

 See Mike in person